Excellent Family Cruise by jasonstoutenVerified Review / Sail Date: / Traveled As: Family (young children)

 Norwegian Escape StateroomsNorwegian Escape has 2,175 cabins, including 1,130 balcony staterooms.
 Spa Mini-Suite/Spa Balcony staterooms offer the added bonus of complimentary access to the Thermal Spa Suite.
 Guests staying in the 95 suites in The Haven by Norwegian (accessible only by special keycard) enjoy a luxury experience.
 In addition to upgraded amenities, guests have exclusive access to a private two-story courtyard area with a retractable roof, swimming pool, two whirlpools, private sundeck, private spa treatment rooms, and private sauna.
 Exclusive concierge and restaurant are also available for Haven guests.

-Family Time by tiocharlieVerified Review / Sail Date: / Traveled As: Family (young children)
+Escape from the Escape by jdnjnnVerified Review / Sail Date: / Traveled As: Family (older children)

-Great Caribbean Cruise by kerrycrawVerified Review / Sail Date: / Traveled As: Couple
+Bermuda on Escape vs Anthem of the Seas by hcblcb59473732Verified Review / Sail Date: / Traveled As: Couple

-Loved my first ncl cruise- except for the bed! by nukemroseyVerified Review / Sail Date: / Traveled As: Couple
+New York to Bermuda Cruise Norweigian Escape by ChrissyTSVerified Review / Sail Date: / Traveled As: Couple

 Norwegian Escape Cruises and Itineraries